- This review contains affiliate links. Read more here.

 Quick-drying and absorbent, these pads are great for training and aging dogs.

 Every new puppy needs a place to sleep.
-The cozier, and more durable, the better.
+The cozier and more durable, the better.

 K9 Ballistics Tough Rectangle Dog Bed

-Sturdy and durable, this bed features a removable waterproof cover.
+Soft yet durable, this bed features a removable waterproof cover.

 New Puppy Checklist: Dog Toys

 Every puppy needs to play, whether they’re chasing a ball or chomping on their favorite chew toy.
+Here are some of our favorites.

 Great for entertaining your curious puppy, puzzle toys are a fun way to lessen separation anxiety and enrich your puppy’s day.